 This Plan is available for independent Directors.
-Participants are credited with deferred share units based on the portion of fees each participant elects to allocate to the DDSU plan.
+Participants are credited with deferred share units for the amount of the annual equity retainer, and for the portion of the annual cash retainer and fees each participant elects to allocate to the DDSU plan.
 Each deferred share unit entitles the holder to receive a share of the Company.
 The DDSUs are exercisable by the holder at any time but no later than December 31 of the first calendar year commencing after the holder ceases to be a Director.
-A participant may elect at the time of exercise of any DDSUs, subject to the consent of the Company, to have the Company pay an amount in cash equal to the aggregate current market value of the shares, determined based on the closing price of the shares on the TSX on the trading day preceding the exercise date, in consideration for the surrender by the participant to the Company the right to receive shares from exercising the DDSUs.
+A participant may elect at the time of exercise of any DDSUs, subject to the consent of the Company, to have the Company pay an amount in cash equal to the aggregate current market value of the shares, determined based on the closing price of the shares on the TSX on the trading day preceding the exercise date.
+This cash payment is in consideration for the surrender by the participant to the Company the right to receive shares from exercising the DDSUs.
+Effective December 2016, the Plan was amended for those DDSUs credited to participants for the portion of the annual cash retainer and fees each participant elects to allocate to the Plan.
+The holder of these DDSUs is entitled to receive at the time of exercise, an amount in cash equal to the aggregate current market value of the shares, determined based on the closing price of the shares on the TSX on the trading day preceding the exercise date.

 Compensation expense is measured at the time of the grant.
 Subsequent changes in the fair value of the DDSUs based on changes in the market value of the Company's shares are recognized at each reporting date.
-The DDSU plan compensation recorded for the year ended January 31, 2016 is an expense of \$1,587 (January 31, 2015 -\$930).
-The total number of deferred share units outstanding at January 31, 2016 is 180,152 (January 31, 2015 - 171,443).
-There were 22,895 DDSUs exercised during the year ended January 31, 2016 (January 31, 2015 - 3,500) of which 4,595 units were settled in shares and 18,300 units were settled in cash.
-The DDSUs exercised during the year ended January 31, 2015 were settled in cash.
+The DDSU plan compensation recorded for the year ended January 31, 2017 is an expense of \$712 (January 31, 2016 -\$1,587).
+The total number of deferred share units outstanding at January 31, 2017 is 212,166 (January 31, 2016 - 180,152).
+There were no DDSUs exercised during the year ended January 31, 2017 (January 31, 2016 - 22,895).
+For the year-ended January 31, 2016, 4,595 units were settled in shares and 18,300 units were settled in cash.